 NLI: What do you find most exciting to teach?

-CD: The most exciting treatments I teach are Laser Resurfacing and Photofacials.
+CD: The most exciting treatments I teach are laser resurfacing and photofacials.
 At National Laser Institute we have the leading, most influential technology.
-Currently we offer Sciton’s Halo, the first hybrid technology to hit the industry.
+Currently, we offer Sciton’s Halo, the first technology to hit the industry.

 The Halo is used to treat pigmentation, pores, wrinkles, acne scars, dullness for all skin types and color.
 It can be used on the face, neck, chest, hands and arms.
 It delivers these results in a few treatments with only social downtime.